July 16, 2008 Issue

 Cornell News: New Nanoguitar

-Unlike the world's smallest guitar, this one, about the size of five red blood cells, can be played--by a 40 megahertz laser beam.
-To learn more, see Cornell News: New Nanoguitar.
-The Cornell physicists have also produced a nanoharp.
+This tiny guitar, about the size of a cell, can be played--by a 40 megahertz laser beam.
+To learn more, see this Guardian article, and for much more information, visit Cornell News: New Nanoguitar.

 Worth a Look